Shining Through

-Shining Through is a 1992 American World War II drama film which was released to United States cinemas on January 31, 1992, written and directed by David Seltzer and starring Michael Douglas and Melanie Griffith, with Liam Neeson, Joely Richardson and John Gielgud in supporting roles.
-It is based on the novel of the same name by Susan Isaacs.
-The original music score was composed by Michael Kamen.
+Shining Through is a 1992 American World War II drama film written and directed by David Seltzer and based on the 1988 novel by Susan Isaacs.
+It stars Michael Douglas, Melanie Griffith, Liam Neeson, Joely Richardson, and John Gielgud, and the original music score was composed by Michael Kamen.
+The film was released in the United States on January 31, 1992.

 Plot

-In the present (1992), elderly Linda Voss (Melanie Griffith) is interviewed by a BBC documentary team about her experiences before and during World War II.
-She explains that, growing up in New York City as a young woman of Irish/German Jewish parentage, she always dreamed of visiting Berlin and finding her family members there.
-In 1940, Linda applies for a job as a secretary with a major law firm, but is rejected because she did not graduate from a prestigious women's college.
-As she leaves, however, Linda impresses the supervisor by demonstrating that she speaks fluent German, and she is hired as a translator for Ed Leland (Michael Douglas), a humorless attorney.
-She soon becomes suspicious of his strange behavior and mysterious whereabouts, and begins to suspect that he is actually a spy, and they eventually become lovers.
+In the present (1992), elderly Linda Voss is interviewed by a BBC documentary team about her experiences during World War II.
+Growing up in New York City as a young woman of mixed Irish/German Jewish parentage, she dreamed of visiting Berlin and finding her family members there.
+In 1940, Linda applies for a job as a secretary with a major law firm but is hired as a translator for Ed Leland, a humorless attorney.
+She soon becomes suspicious of his strange behavior, and she suspects he is a spy.
+They eventually become lovers.
 After the attack on Pearl Harbor, when America joins the war with the Allies, Ed emerges as a colonel in the OSS.
-Linda accompanies him to Washington D.C., but he is suddenly posted away, leaving her alone and devastated.
-Assigned to work in the War Department, she hears nothing of Ed until one evening in a night club, when he reappears with an attractive female officer.
+Linda accompanies him to Washington D.C., but he is posted away.
+Assigned to work in the War Department, she hears nothing of Ed until he reappears with an attractive female officer.
 Reluctant to resume their affair, he does re-employ her.
-Ed and his colleagues need to replace a murdered agent in Berlin on very short notice.
-Despite knowing little about intelligence work, Linda volunteers and Ed is persuaded by her fluent German and passion to contribute to the war effort.
+When one of their undercover agents in Berlin is murdered, Ed and his colleagues need to replace him on very short notice.
+Linda volunteers, and Ed is persuaded by her fluent German and passion to contribute to the war effort.
 Her mission is to bring back data on the V-1 flying bomb.